-Parent/Teacher & Student Led Conferences
+Parent/Teacher Conferences

-Parent/Teacher conferences are scheduled for Thursday, October 24, from 2:00 p.m. to 7:00 p.m. and Friday, October 25, from 8:15 a.m. to 12:15 p.m.
-Student Led Conferences are scheduled for Friday, February 28, 2020.
+Parent/Teacher conferences are scheduled for Monday, November 1, from 2:00 pm to 7:00 pm; and Tuesday, November 2, from 8:00 am to 1:00 pm.
 If a parent desires a conference at another time during the school year, they may call or email the teacher and arrange a meeting time which is convenient for all participants.